 1.Electron Backscatter Diffraction in Materials Science, second edition, Editors:Adam J. Schwartz · Mukul Kumar · Brent L. Adams · David P. Field, c Springer Science & Business Media, LLC 2009, ISBN 978-0-387-88135-5 e-ISBN 978-0-387-88136-2.

 Prof.Dr.
 Roumen Petrov, Prof.Dr.Ir.
 Leo Kestens

-The course will be offered on the following Thursdays:
+The course will be offered on the following days:

 Faculty 3mE (Building 34)

 The course will be offered for a minimum of 5 participants and a maximum of 15 participants per session.
+If there are less than 5 participants there will be a more flexible schedule and the course will be taught online.
 Access will be on a first come first served basis.

 Individual practical tasks combining setting a measurement and data post-processing.

 PhD candidates wishing to participate should contact Prof.Dr.
-Roumen Petrov by email (firstname.lastname@example.org) at least one week before the start of the course, indicating their primary study, supervisor/promoter and preferred start date.
+Roumen Petrov by email (email@example.com) at least one week before the start of the course, indicating their primary study, supervisor/promotor and preferred start date.